 The National League of Cities(NLC) and Americans for the Arts established a public partnership in 2007 when they agreed to become a national partner for the Arts & Economic Prosperity III report.
 Since then, Americans for the Arts has written articles for NLC’s monthly newspaper (now a blog) and has spoken at its annual conference.
 NLC also recently renewed its sponsorship of our Arts & Economic Prosperity IV.

 At the NLC, the Human Development Committee proposes policies relating to the arts and culture.
-The committee is chaired by Mayor Van R. Johnson, Sr. of Savannah, GA.
+The committee is chaired by Council Member Vicki Welch of Louisville, Kentucky.
 The adopted federal policy positions guide the NLC’s federal advocacy efforts and focus on federal actions, programs, and proposals that directly impact municipalities.

 National Association of Counties